fmflake/fmflake.github.io/now.markdown

 permalink: /now/
 ---

-Last updated: 2023 Feb 28
+Last updated: 2023/03/05

 - Try to build this website

-- Challenge myself to do exercise everyday
+- Challenge myself to do exercise everyday - 1 day of continuous burpees

 - Reading: An Enquiry Concerning Human Understanding - David Hume